Skip to Main Content Skip to Footer Toggle Navigation Menu

 • Enter scores in the testing section of the Common Application or the QuestBridge Application.

-• Data enter your test scores into the applicant’s online portal (available after submission of an application to Macalester).
+• Submit test scores in the online Applicant Portal (available after submission of an application to Macalester).

 Official test scores may be submitted in the following ways: